 George joined Watsi on November 12th, 2015.
-Six years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 George's most recent donation supported Devi, a subsistence farmer from Malawi, for hernia repair surgery.

 George has funded healthcare for 8 patients in 7 countries.